zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

  want to cause difficulties for the other person.
 Yo u don’t want to cause problems for the other person.
 “I don’t want to be a bother. ”

-Now let’s listen to the dialogue, this time at a no rmal speed
+Now let’s listen to the dialogue, this time at a normal speed

 [start of dialogue]